 While companies will balk at the added cost, implementing these rule changes should give management better insight into the true extent of their lease obligations and lead to better capital allocation and lease vs buy decisions.
 Moreover, the new rules are not expected to hurt leasing companies because leases will continue to offer a very flexible way of financing and using assets without all the risk of owning them.

 Download our advanced lease vs buy calculator for businesses and corporate finance:

 New lease accounting standard examples

-We have several full accounting examples of the correct treatment for leases under the new standards, along with journal entries and screenshots of the calculations in Excel:
+We have several full accounting examples of the correct treatment for leases under the new standards, along with journal entries and details on the calculations in Excel: